 - One Studio Day - A studio day is defined as one day (or more) where the teaching artist works without the students to ensure that the project is progressing effectively.
-This may include shopping for materials, priming, grouting, and troubleshooting issues prior to installation. - Two Installation Days - Installation of a permanent art project can sometimes be a technical and labor-intensive endeavor, and the teaching artist may not be able to include all or any of the the students in this process.
-To ensure that the teaching artist is not losing time with the students during the workshop days, we are requiring that schools applying for a mural or permanent art project residency provide funding for two installation days.
+This may include blueprint design, shopping for materials, priming, grouting, and troubleshooting issues prior to installation. - Two Installation Days - Installation of a permanent art project can be a technical and labor-intensive endeavor, and the teaching artist may not be able to include all or any of the students in this process.
+To ensure that the teaching artist does not lose time with the students during the workshop days, we require that schools applying for a mural or permanent art project residency provide funding for two installation days.
 Please note that some installations may take longer than two days.